Adron/adron.github.io/_working/contents/articles/autopilot-pattern-application-organization/index.md

 date: 2016-09-09
 template: article.jade
 ---
-Context: What is the [Autopilot Patter](http://autopilotpattern.io/#how-do-we-do-it)?
+Context: What is the [Autopilot Pattern](http://autopilotpattern.io/#how-do-we-do-it)?

 > The autopilot pattern automates the lifecycle of each component of the application.
 Whether we architect our application as a single container, in tiers, or as microservices, each container that makes up the application has its own lifecycle, and its own set of actions that are necessary during that lifecycle.
 Each of these application components are often applications in themselves, like a database server, in-memory cache, or the reverse proxy that fronts our application, in addition to the Node.js, Python, Ruby, or other code that makes the set of components a complete application.

-The only caveat I would add here is that *containers* are largely irrelevant as long as your infrastructure virtualization is programmatic.
+The only caveat I would add here is that *containers* are largely irrelevant as long as your infrastructure virtualization is programmatic controlled.
 Of course, hyper-visor based virtualization can be more troublesome or simplify things when building out infrastructure programmatically or from a configuration based perspective.
 Whatever the case, use what works for your situation.
 The larger point of all this is to automate things for consistency, reliability, and repeatability.

 The way I have started to break out applications into the autopilot pattern is based on what I've dubbed three eras: